gtri/scrimmage/README.md

 Re-build the scrimmage project within the virtual environment:

-    (env)$ cmake .. -DPYTHON_TARGET_VERSION=3.6
+    (env)$ cmake .. -DPYTHON_MIN_VERSION=3.6
     (env)$ make

-Scrimmage's cmake build procedures will by default select the environment default Python in its configuration process when running `cmake ..`.
-To specify a specific version of Python to be used, use the `cmake .. -DPYTHON_TARGET_VERSION=2.7` flag during the cmake process.
+Scrimmage's cmake build procedures will choose the environment default Python in its configuration process when running plain `cmake ..`.
+To specify a specific minimum version of Python to be used, use the `cmake .. -DPYTHON_MIN_VERSION=2.7` flag during the cmake process.

 ### Install SCRIMMAGE Python Bindings